StoryChief enables you to optimize your stories for search engines and readability.

 Keyphrase in subheading: checks for use of the keyphrase in subheadings to the recommended amount.

-Image alt attributes: checks if there are images, if the keyphrase is used in the alt attributes and the amount.
+Image alt attributes: checks if there are images if the keyphrase is used in the alt attributes and the amount.

-Keyphrase in title: checks if the keyphrase is included at the beginning of the SEO-title.
+Keyphrase in title: checks if the keyphrase is included at the beginning of the SEO title.

 Slug stopwords: checks if stop words are used in the slug which is not recommended.